What is Revolving Credit Facility?

-Revolving Credit Facilities (“Revolver”) refer to a common loan that acts like a credit card for large companies and, along with Term Loans, is a core product in corporate banking.
+The Revolving Credit Facility (“Revolver”) refers to a common loan that acts like a credit card for large companies and, along with Term Loans, is a core product in corporate banking.
 With a revolver, the borrowing company can borrow at any time up to some predefined limit and repay as needed over the term of the revolver (usually 5 years).

 The corporate bank puts together the loan for its corporate clients and charges the following fees: